 Attention to detail is what separates good UIs from outstanding ones and Tapbots are renowned for the attention to detail and craftsmanship of their apps.
 Their latest app, Tweetbot, comes from a pedigree of excellent apps, which include Convertbot, Weightbot and Calcbot.

 The UI for Tweetbot is both beautiful to behold and includes nifty little gestures like swipe to see replies and related tweets.
-While the app lacks a landscape mode, this is apparently in the works and will give an already-excellent app a usability boost when it comes to viewing web content in tweets.7.
-Deep Green
+While the app lacks a landscape mode, this is apparently in the works and will give an already-excellent app a usability boost when it comes to viewing web content in tweets.(opens in new tab)

 Deep Green by Joachim Bondo is a work of art graced with amazing attention to detail.
 If you like chess, check it out.
 And I’m not saying that just because Joachim happens to be one of the speakers at Update 2011 – the mobile conference that I’m organising in Brighton this September.
 (Joachim happens to be one of the speakers because I adore his work and his very human approach to user experience design.)